kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 - Scaling across multiple projects is difficult: having too many dbt projects in a single repository is often hard to manage.
 You often need to split your hundreds (if not thousands) of models built by different teams and projects.
 However, cross-project references are not possible in dbt Core.
 It has been discussed in previous [roadmap discussions](https://github.com/dbt-labs/dbt-core/blob/main/docs/roadmap/2022-08-back-for-more.md?ref=blef.fr#v15-next-year), but the final decisions have been to move it into [dbt Mesh](https://www.getdbt.com/product/dbt-mesh), which is part of the commercial dbt Cloud offering.

-- User interface is mainly about a CLI an generating a static documentation website.
-Web UI is only available through dbt Cloud offering.
+The main interface to interact with dbt is the CLI, optionally generating a static documentation website.
+Web UI is only available through the dbt Cloud offering.

 Adding to these main shortcomings, it's worth mentioning the analogy often made: "dbt is the Terraform for data transformation".
 Actually [dbt is more about jQuery than Terraform](https://www.aranke.org/dbt-jquery/).
 The biggest reason jQuery isn’t the de facto web framework today is because it was hard to scale to large teams.